 It was the best of times.
-It was the worse of times… This is how historians will judge the prevailing jellybean situation in America as the 21st century dawned.
+It was the worst of times… This is how historians will judge the prevailing American jellybean situation early in the 21st century.

 When I was kid in the 1970s, jellybeans proved a particular obsession of mine and while commercial confectioners didn’t pay this segment a whole lot of attention back then, neither was it hard to find them on store shelves, all year long.
 As the millennium turned, candy makers/marketers resolved to treat them as seasonal items, available in bounty only the 6 weeks ahead of Easter (i.e., right now).
 When they do arrive on shelves today, however, they come thicker and faster, in an ever-expanding range of flavors, many inspired by tried-and-true candy genres never before associated with the jellybean.

-Easter 2019 seems as good a time as any to parse the jellybean’s curious evolution in terms of quality, variety and accessibility.
-Like so many things through time (a handful of jellybeans, for example), it’s been something of a mixed bag — but one not immune to progress.
-Twentysome years into the Internet Era, on the dual continua of jellybean innovation and availability, one could argue we have entered a golden age.
+Easter seems as good a time as any to parse the jellybean’s curious evolution from the quality, variety and accessibility standpoint.
+Like so many things through time (a handful of jellybeans, for example), it’s proved something of a mixed bag — but one not immune to progress.
+Twenty-some years into the Internet Era, on the dual continua of jellybean innovation and availability, many would argue we have entered a golden age.

 My mother and maternal grandfather were both jellybean enthusiasts and, to the extent jellybean choices allowed it through 1980, connoisseurs.
 I embraced this legacy from a young age.
 Indeed, there was an inside joke my mother and I shared on this subject, though it wasn’t so much a joke as a cover for snobbery.
 Basically, anything but first-class jellybeans were derided as “inferior” and, more often than not, only pectin-style bean made the grade.
-We might be given some jellybeans, or I might bring some home; if they weren’t up to snuff we’d look at each other very gravely and pronounce them “inferior”.
+We might be presented with jellybeans, or I might bring some home; if they weren’t up to snuff we’d look at each other very gravely and pronounce them “inferior”.

 Then we’d devour them all the same.